Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in North Parramatta, placing the area among the bottom 25% of areas assessed nationally

-North Parramatta granted approval for approximately 43 residential properties annually.
-Between fiscal year 2021 (FY-21) and FY-25, around 217 homes were approved, with another 36 approved in FY-26 so far.
-Despite a falling population during this period, development activity has been adequate relative to the population decrease, benefiting buyers.
+North Parramatta has recorded approximately 43 residential properties granted approval annually.
+Over the past five financial years, from FY21 to FY25, around 217 homes were approved, with an additional 36 approved so far in FY26.
+Despite a decline in population during this period, development activity has been adequate relative to other areas, which could be beneficial for buyers.

-The average construction cost value of new dwellings is $546,000.
-In FY-26, commercial approvals totaled $97.6 million, indicating strong commercial development momentum.
+The average value of new dwellings being developed is $546,000.
+This year alone, $97.6 million in commercial approvals have been registered, indicating strong commercial development momentum.
 Compared to Greater Sydney, North Parramatta has significantly less development activity, 75.0% below the regional average per person.
 This limited new supply generally supports stronger demand and values for established dwellings.
 However, construction activity has intensified recently, though it remains under the national average, suggesting the area's established nature and potential planning limitations.
-New development in North Parramatta consists of 30.0% detached houses and 70.0% attached dwellings, indicating a trend towards denser development that appeals to downsizers, investors, and entry-level buyers.
+The current development trend in North Parramatta consists of 30.0% detached houses and 70.0% attached dwellings, indicating a shift towards denser development that provides accessible entry options for downsizers, investors, and entry-level buyers.

-With around 407 people per dwelling approval, the area shows a developed market.
-By 2041, North Parramatta is expected to grow by approximately 7,184 residents.
-If current construction levels persist, housing supply could lag population growth, potentially intensifying buyer competition and underpinning price growth.
+With around 407 people per dwelling approval, the area shows signs of a developed market.
+According to the latest AreaSearch quarterly estimate, North Parramatta is expected to grow by approximately 7,200 residents through to 2041.
+If current construction levels persist, housing supply could lag population growth, potentially intensifying buyer competition and underpinning price growth in the area.

 Frequently Asked Questions - Development